Oumaymabamoh/Sql_Data_Mart/README.md

 ## Overview
 This project represents a comprehensive database management system designed for an Airbnb-like reservation platform.
 It includes tables, relationships, and queries to facilitate the smooth operation of such a platform.
-This programm is a part of the IU university sql data mart course.

 ![ERM](Conception_Phase/Database%20ER%20diagram%20(crow's%20foot).png)